SeaSat (also called SeaSat-A or SeaSat-1)

 1) ALT (Altimeter) observations of oceanic currents, bathymetry, and waves:

-• First global maps of variability of surface geostrophic currents
+• First global maps of the variability of surface geostrophic currents

 • First global maps of significant wave height.